schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 />
 ```

-You can of course be pretty agressive here and specify both `loading` and `decoding`.
+You can of course be pretty aggressive here and specify both `loading` and `decoding`.

 ```html
 <img